Tuesday, 6 November 2012

 resolution of a tale I first started 45 years before.

-Whenever I look at this comic, memories come flooding back; images
+Looking at this comic now, memories come flooding back; images

 of CORSON'S, the shop from where I purchased it; the bedroom of my